amousset/php-weathermap-zabbix-plugin/README.md

 ---

-`SET post_zabbix_key name`

-The attributes you want to use to select graphs in the configuration. `name` refers to the graph name configured in Zabbix, `graphid` to the graph id.

----

 `SET post_zabbix_graph_width 420`

 The graphs width in pixels,, use `OVERLIBWIDTH` with the same value to improve the positionning of the popup image.